DeborahBarbedo/DeborahBarbedo.github.io/tabs/about.md

 {{ website_info_text_first }}
 &emsp;Data scientist with experience in building score algorithms and processing large volumes of data to identify patterns and make predictions.
 {{ website_info_text_second }}

-#Introducing some of the tools and knowledge necessary to harness the power of data through Statistics and Machine Learning.